venantius/glow/README.md

 ## Special Thanks

-I owe a big debt of gratitutde to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static), whose work was a constant reference as I was writing Glow's regular expressions.
+I owe a big debt of gratitude to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static), whose work was a constant reference as I was writing Glow's regular expressions.

 ## License